itsmohiniii/NamasteJS/notes/season-1/lecture-16.md

 https://en.wikipedia.org/wiki/List_of_ECMAScript_engines

 * Javascript Engine is not a machine.
 Its software written in low level languages (eg. C++) that takes in hi-level code in JS and spits out low level machine code.
+For eg, Google's V8 JS engine is written in C++.

 * Code inside Javascript Engine passes through 3 steps : **Parsing**, **Compilation** and **Execution**
     1. **Parsing** - Code is broken down into tokens.
 In "let a = 7" -> let, a, =, 7 are all tokens.
 Also we have a syntax parser that takes code and converts it into an AST (Abstract Syntax Tree) which is a JSON with all key values like type, start, end, body etc (looks like package.json but for a line of code in JS.
 Kinda unimportant)(Check out astexplorer.net -> converts line of code into AST).